tuliorib/FullStack-Movies/README.md

 The project was writen in Python 2.7.

-## How It Works

-1. Clone or download this repository to your computer.
-2. Run the "entertainment_center.py" file.
-4. Once the program has finished running, a file named "fresh_tomatoes88.html" should be written to the directory you ran the "entertainment_center" program from.
-5. Open "fresh_tomatoes88.html" and enjoy your new website!

 ## Modules & Libraries
 * media.py
 * entertainment_center.py
 * fresh_tomatoes88.py

 **media.py** contains the code for the class "Movies".
 Dependencies: webbrowser (standard library).